 Consider Their Electronics

 Most guests will come over with some kind of smartphone, tablet, or laptop.
-You need to plan ahead for this.
-Give them a small desk or a laptop table to use their devices, and ensure that your power outlets are visible so they can easily charge their devices.
+Plan ahead for this by giving them a small desk or a laptop table for use with their devices, and ensure that your power outlets are visible to give easy access to charging.
 If you want to go a step further, plug in a power strip so they can attach multiple devices to charge at the same time.
-You can even plug in charging cables for most common devices.
+You might also plug-in charging cables for most common devices.
 They can be relatively cheap, but make sure they’re sturdy cables that won’t break from too much use.
 You also want to have a sign that shows your WiFi password and details.
 If your internet doesn’t reach the guest room, then consider getting an extra WiFi extender or a more powerful router.